 H.R.
 Speak - Your hardest working employee.
 A.I. is making the world of recruiting a better place, not because machines are smarter, but they don't have to sleep or eat and don't need a work/life balance.

 3. Big Da·ta

 Data sets that are so large and complex that traditional data processing software is not adequate to deal with them.

 H.R.
-Speak - B.I.G. data - there is no other way to put it.
-Big data is big data.
-It is used to connect all those different stats that alone make no sense but when used the right way identify those things we never knew meant anything.
+Speak - Big data is big data.
+It is used to connect all those different stats that alone make no sense but when used the right way to identify those things we never knew meant anything.
 Ditch trying to merge those spreadsheets and let Big Data show you the way.